 At the beginning, toluene as the solvent, 2-Ethylhexanol (2EOH) and a known amount of the catalyst were placed in the reactor and the stirring started.
 The temperature of the reaction mixture was increased up to the desired value and kept constant during the reaction.
-As soon as the temperature of the reaction mixture and the first sample was withdrawn from the reactor to determine the initial composition of the reaction mixture.
+As soon as the temperature of the reaction mixture reaches its steady state value, acetic acid (A) was added into the reaction mixture and the first sample was withdrawn from the reactor to determine the initial composition of the reaction mixture.
 After that, 1 mL sample was periodically taken from the reactor for the analysis and it is immediately cool down in order to stop further progression of the reaction after sampling.